kubermatic/docs/content/kubermatic/master/tutorials_howtos/CCM-CSI_migration/_index.en.md

 Kubernetes 1.22, hence it is **not** possible to *upgrade* already migrated vSphere clusters to Kubernetes 1.22, *migrate* existing vSphere 1.22 clusters, and *create* new vSphere clusters with Kubernetes 1.22 (new clusters are by default controlled by the external CCM).
 {{% /notice %}}

+## Migration Prerequisites

+Make sure to familiarize yourself with requirements for external CCM and CSI drivers.
+Those requirements are provided by cloud providers and you can usually find them in the repositories for each components:

+* OpenStack:
+  * [Required OpenStack services and cloudConfig properties for the external CCM][openstack-ccm-reqs]
+  * [Required OpenStack services and cloudConfig properties for the CSI driver][openstack-csi-reqs]
+* vSphere: vSphere 7.0u1 is required for CCM/CSI migration
+  * Make sure to check the Infrastructure prerequisites of the [following document][vsphere-ccm-reqs].
+The other part of the document is fully-handled by Kubermatic
+  * Make sure to check the Introduction and Things to consider before turning on Migration sections of the [following document][vsphere-csi-reqs].
+The remaining parts of the document are fully-handled by Kubermatic

 ### Enabling the external cloud provider